kolpanic/ZipKit/README.md

 ###Requirements

-ZipKit requires Xcode 3.1.
-It works on Mac OS X Leopard 10.5 or greater (garbage collection is supported but not required), and iOS 3.0 or greater.
+ZipKit requires Xcode 4.6.
+It works on OS X 10.8 Mountain Lion, and iOS 6.0 or greater.
+(If you're using older versions, make sure you "git checkout 1.0.0".
+The project at that tag supports garbage collection and manual memory management.)

 The Project
 The Xcode project contains three targets: